-K. Proposed Payment Schedule and Milestones
+J. Proposed Payment Schedule and Milestones

-Plan the project for two fixed payments (initial and final) and an interim payment for each six months of the grant term.
+Each grant has three fixed payments - an initial payment to cover start-up costs and two final payments related to project evaluation and close-out.
+LSC has already added these payments and their associated milestones to the proposed payment schedule in the electronic application.
+The applicant will propose -- and work with LSC to finalize if the grant is funded -- interim sets of milestones that it will report on every six months during the grant term.
 If the grant is awarded, the initial payment will be made shortly after the grant acceptance letter is returned to LSC.
 LSC recognizes that many of the costs for a project are incurred early on, so the initial payment may be the largest, but it may be no more than 40% of the grant total.
 The total of the final two payments must be for at least 20% of the grant request, up to a maximum of \$50,000.
 Apportion the balance of the monies requested among the interim payments.

 If the grant is awarded, the project goals, objectives, and activities will be agreed upon by LSC and the grantee, then included as part of the grant award package.
-Interim payments will be made for progress toward achieving project goals and objectives based upon the completion of activities and specific milestones required to achieve them.
-The final payment will be made after the Final Report is submitted and approved.
+Interim payments will be made for progress toward achieving project goals and objectives based upon the completion of specific milestones.